hyperledger-labs/splice/README.md

 If you encounter issues, try exiting & reentering the directory to reactivate direnv.

+### As a new joiner
+For your first issue, you can take a look at [issues labelled with the `starter` tag](https://github.com/DACH-NY/the-real-canton-coin/issues?q=is%3Aissue+label%3Astarter).
+Else, please ask your onboarding buddy for help with getting started on the code base.

 ## Directory layout

 See the `README.md` files in the top-level directories for details.